alex-schaaf/alex-schaaf.github.io/src/posts/deploy-next-rbpi-gitlab-cicd.md

 ---
-title: Automatically deploy a NextJS web app on a Raspberry Pi using Gitlab CI/CD
+title: Automatically deploy a NextJS app on a Raspberry Pi using Gitlab CI/CD
-date: 2020-06-26
+date: 2021-06-26
 tags:
   - post
   - devops